 - Now, let’s quickly talk about backup.
-Regardless if you go with personal folders, manual or auto archiving, all of these solutions move all the messages to a local file on your computer.
+Regardless of whether you go with personal folders, manual archiving, or auto archiving, all of these solutions move all the messages to a local file on your computer.

-- One last advice.
-I often see people putting the archive PST files on a company network drive to access them directly with their outlook.
-Now, I know this may be tempting to take advantage of a central backup but don’t do that, connecting to a PC over the network can result in poor performance or even data corruption.
-Microsoft also states in their website that this is an unsupported configuration.
+- One last piece of advice.
+I often see people putting the archived PST files on a company network drive to access them directly with Outlook.
+Now, I know it may be tempting to take advantage of a central backup, but don’t do that.
+Connecting to a PC over the network can result in poor performance or even data corruption.
+Microsoft also states on their website that this is an unsupported configuration.

 Now I want to turn it over to you:

 Which strategy from today’s guide are you going to try first?
 Or maybe you have a question about something that I covered.
 Either way, I’d like to hear from you.
 So go ahead and leave a comment below.